italia/spid-cie-oidc-django/README.md

 ![OIDC Tools](docs/images/onboard_tools_jwt_debug.png)
 _OIDC tools facilitates the lives of developers and service operators, here a simple interface to decode and verify a JWT._

+To explore a federation on the commandline, use the [ofcli](https://github.com/dianagudu/ofcli) tool.
+It can be used to export federation metadata to json files for further analysis.

 ## Contribute

 Your contribution is welcome, no question is useless and no answer is obvious, we need you.